Who We Are

 The Marjaree Mason Center was founded by the YWCA, in 1979, after the death of Marjaree Mason.
-For the past thirty-five years, the Center has operated the only domestic violence shelter in Fresno County.
+For the past forty years, the Center has operated the only domestic violence shelter in Fresno County.
 In 1996 the Center became an independent non-profit.
 With the support of the community and strong leadership, the Center has become one the largest domestic violence agencies in California, providing a vital community service for those who are impacted by domestic violence in Fresno County and beyond.

 Over the years, the Center has grown to provide a wide range of services to meet the complex needs of victims of abuse.
 These services are provided largely at no cost to domestic violence survivors.
 Services include: Emergency Shelter, Transitional Housing, Counseling, Legal Assistance, Support Groups, Domestic Violence Education, 24-Hour Hotline & Crisis Intake, Therapy, Safety Planning, Victim Advocacy, Human Trafficking Services and Children’s Services.
-The Shelter Program has grown to include three safe houses in Fresno, Reedley and Clovis that provide emergency shelter to victims of domestic violence and their children.
+The Shelter Program has grown to include two safe houses in Fresno and Clovis that provide emergency shelter to victims of domestic violence and their children.

 In the effort to become a community free of domestic violence, the Marjaree Mason Center also provides services to those who have committed acts of domestic violence to help prevent them from committing violent acts again and to encourage positive parenting and strong families.
 These services include a 52-week Batterer’s Intervention Program, anger management classes, and Parenting programs.